Vishnuvardhansama/Michigan_water_usage_dashboard/README.md

 # Michigan Water Usage Dashboard

-This project is a Streamlit-based interactive dashboard for exploring historical water usage data in Michigan from 2013 to 2022, along with forecasted water usage for the next three years.
-The dashboard allows users to filter data by year, industry, and water source, and provides visualizations including line charts, pie charts, and forecasting trends using the Prophet model.
+The Michigan Water Usage Dashboard is a Streamlit-powered interactive web application designed to analyze and forecast historical water consumption trends across Michigan from 2013 to 2022, with predictive insights for the next three years.
+Built with Python, Pandas, and Facebook Prophet, the dashboard enables users to filter data by year, industry, and water source, generating dynamic line charts, pie charts, and forecast visualizations.
+Deployed on AWS EC2 and containerized with Docker, the system delivers 1.5× faster analytical insights and achieves 85% forecast accuracy through automated time-series modeling.
+This project demonstrates the seamless integration of data analytics, machine learning forecasting, and cloud deployment to promote data-driven environmental insights for sustainable water management.